dastagg/fossil-scm-cli/README.md

 They are a little crude, but they work.

+NOTE: All my Fossil repositories have an extension of .fsl.
+I know it's kinda the standard to use .fossil but I started working with Fossil and creating repositories before I learned about the "standard".

 I symbolically link the Ticket scripts to the "$HOME/bin" directory.
 The files and the server scripts in the server directory are used for other things.